 "torn or worn scrap of cloth," early 14c., probably from a Scandinavian source (compare Old Norse rögg "shaggy tuft, rough hair," earlier raggw-; Old Danish rag; see rug), or else a back-formation from ragged.
 It also may represent an unrecorded Old English cognate of Old Norse rögg.
 In any case, from Proto-Germanic *rawwa-, from PIE root *reue- (2) "to smash, knock down, tear up, uproot" (see rough (adj.)).

+Also in Middle English "a hard, rough piece of stone" (late 13c.).
 As an insulting term for "newspaper, magazine" it dates from 1734; slang for "tampon, sanitary napkin" is attested from 1930s (on the rag "menstruating" is from 1948).
-Rags "personal clothing" is from 1855 (singular), American English.
-Rags-to-riches "rise from poverty to wealth" is attested by 1896.
-Rag-picker is from 1860; rag-shop from 1829.
+Rags "tattered clothing" is from mid-14c.; in the jocular sense of "personal clothing" it is attested by 1855 (singular), American English.
+Rags-to-riches as a description of a tale of a rise from poverty to wealth is attested by 1896.
+Rag-picker is from 1860; rag-shop, one selling old clothes, is from 1829.

 1739, "to scold," a word of unknown origin; perhaps related to Danish dialectal rag "grudge."
 Compare bullyrag, ballarag "intimidate" (1807).
 Weakened sense of "annoy, tease, harass roughly" is student slang, by 1808.
 Related: Ragged; ragging.